hazelcast/hazelcast-python-client/README.md

 These benefits do not come for free, please consider the following trade-offs:

-- Clients with a Near Cache will have to hold the extra cached data, which increases memory consumption.
+- Clients with a Near Cache will have to hold the extra cached data, which increases their memory consumption.
 - If invalidation is enabled and entries are updated frequently, then invalidations will be costly.
 - Near Cache breaks the strong consistency guarantees; you might be reading stale data.